Shalom90/alx-system_engineering-devops/0x00-shell_basics/README.md

-script which prints the type of file named iamafile
+script which creates a symbolic link